lyteword/chspurgeon-tod/volume-2/psalm-38.md

 **Verse 4.** *As an heavy burden they are too heavy for me.* No strength is so great but it may be overburdened; though Samson went light away with the gates of Gaza, yet when a whole house fell upon him it crushed him to death.
 And such, alas! am I; I have had sin as a burden upon me ever since I was born, but bore it a long time as light as Samson did the gates of Gaza; but now that I have pulled a whole house of sin upon me, how can I choose but be crushed to death with so great a weight?
 And crushed, O my soul, thou shouldest be indeed, if God for all his anger did not take some pity on thee, and for all his displeasure did not stay his hand from further chastening thee. *Sir Richard Baker.*

 **Verse 4.** It is of singular use to us, that the backslidings of the holy men of God are recorded in Holy Writ.
 Spots appear nowhere more disagreeable than when seen in a most beautiful face, or on the cleanest garment.
 And it is expedient to have a perfect knowledge of the filthiness of sin.
 We also learn from them to think humbly of ourselves, to depend on the grace of God, to keep a stricter eye upon ourselves, lest perhaps we fall into the same or more grievous sins.
-Ga 6:1. *Herman Witsius, D.D.,* 1636-1708.
+Ga 6:1. *Herman Witsius, D. D.,* 1636-1708.

 **Verses 4-5.** It is only when we can enter into *all* that is implied here that we begin to see our exceeding sinfulness.
 There is a certain feeling of sin which does not interfere with our pride, and self respect.
 We can have that sort of feeling, and say pretty earnestly, *Mine iniquities are gone over mine head: as an heavy burden they are too heavy for me.* But it is otherwise with us when we get to know ourselves better, and to feel ourselves *loathsome* in our wickedness, when our folly and meanness and ingratitude oppress us, and we begin to loathe ourselves, and can enter into verse five.
 Our wounds, once an object of self pity, and something in which we could claim sympathy and healing from our friends, have become *corrupt*, because of the meanness and folly we feel to be in us.
 We hide them now, for if they were seen, would not "lovers and friends stand aloof from our sore"?
 Then we are silent except to God, "For in *thee,* O Lord, do I hope; *thou* wilt hear, O Lord my God, "Ps 38:15.
 O love of God that turns not away!
 O blessed Jesus, that turneth not away from the leprous man that fell upon his face and said, "If thou wilt, thou canst make me clean, but put forth thine hand and *touched* him, saying, `I will: be thou clean, 'to whom *can* we go but unto thee!" *Mary B. M. Duncan.*